Africa is irrefutably one of the most important growth markets globally embracing digital transformation enabled by resurgent economic progress,

 Telecom Egypt (TE) is Egypt’s only fixed network operator, owns and operates the TE Transit Corridor, which comprises the terrestrial infrastructure linking the Red Sea to the Mediterranean Sea, over multiple diverse and redundant routes.
 Additional terrestrial routes over the Sinai Peninsula add to the unique resilience of the TE Transit Corridor and favourable submarine cable build economics by avoiding shallow waters.

 There are now four cable landing stations in Egypt, Abu Talat CLS and Alexandria CLS in the northwards to the Mediterranean Sea, Suez CLS and Zafarana CLS in the coast of the Red Sea.
-There are now 16 submarine cable systems connecting Egpyt (17 including PEACE).
+There are now 16 submarine cable systems connecting Egpyt (18 including PEACE and 2Africa).
 And there is also a Trans Border Terrestrial Cables with Libya & Sudan.
 Besides the fours cable landing stations in the Red Sea-Mediterranean Corridor, there is a cable landing station in Taba for the Taba-Aqaba submarine cable system conneting Taba in Egypt and Aqaba in Jordan.

 Fore more information, please refer to the Study Report on Submarine Cables Crossing Egypt and their Costs.